SB 52 (Pérez D) Housing rental rates and occupancy levels: algorithmic devices.

 and all subsequent rental rates for a dwelling or unit that meets specified criteria, subject to certain

 limitations.
-This bill would make it unlawful for any person to sell, license, or otherwise provide to a
+This bill would make it unlawful for any person to sell, license, or otherwise provide to 2 or

-to set rental rates or occupancy levels for residential dwelling units.
+persons, as specified, to set rental rates, lease terms, or occupancy rates for residential premises.
+The